Según Quién

 "Según Quién" (Spanish for "According to Who") is a song by Colombian singer Maluma and Mexican singer Carín León.
 It was released on August 17, 2023, through Sony Music Latin, as the ninth single from Maluma's sixth álbum, Don Juan (2023).

 Composition and lyrics

 The song is a regional Mexican track that combines elements of Latin pop.
 It is accompanied by the instrumentalization of acoustic guitars and trumpets.
-It was written by Maluma, Edgar Barrera, Kevyn Cruz Moreno, Lenin Yorney Palacios and Luis Miguel Gómez Castaño.
+It was written by Maluma, Édgar Barrera, Kevyn Cruz Moreno, Lenin Yorney Palacios and Luis Miguel Gómez Castaño.
 The lyrics is about two friends who claim that their romantic stories from the past have already been overcome, but rumors around them speculate the opposite.

 Commercial performance

 The song turned out to be a commercial success on radio stations in Colombia and Mexico, where it ranked first.
 The single also managed to become one of the musical trends on the TikTok platform, in which it accumulated three billion views and more than a million videos created with the sound.
 On YouTube, the track reached the first position on the world song list, while on Spotify Mexico it entered the top 10.

 In the week of October 2, 2023, "Según Quién" debuted at position number 83 on the Billboard Hot 100 and reached its peak on the week of November 4, managing to position itself at number 68.
 In addition, the song entered the Billboard Argentina Hot 100 chart, ranking at number 77.